HomeLatest NewsIndustryIndia must lead a tech-driven, sustainable future in 2025, say experts

 Advertisement

-India’s electric mobility sector achieved significant milestones in 2024, with advancements in battery-swapping technology and an uptick in EV sales.
+India’s electric sector achieved significant milestones in 2024, with advancements in battery-swapping technology and an uptick in EV sales.
 “The adoption of EVs in Tier 2 and Tier 3 cities accelerated this year,” said Pulkit Khurana, Co-Founder of Battery Smart.
 He highlighted the role of government support and innovations in battery technology in shaping the future of electric transportation.

 The healthcare sector saw AI and machine learning transform diagnostic precision and personalised treatment.
 “AI is improving outcomes in radiology, pathology, and chronic disease monitoring,” said Col (Dr.) Rajendra P. Vennam of Drucare.
 Telemedicine, integrated with wearable devices, also expanded access to care.